Guarding Young Smiles: How to Communicate the Importance of Gumshields to Parents

 Addressing Common Pushbacks

-And then there’s cost.
-It’s tempting to skimp on something that might get lost or chewed up, but explaining the long-term savings—in avoided dental bills—usually puts things into perspective.
+Another common concern is cost.
+It’s tempting to skimp on something that might get lost or chewed up.
+However, I emphasise the long-term savings—in avoided dental bills—which usually puts things into perspective.
 Affordable options like Game Guard’s boil-and-bite junior gum shields are a practical solution.

 Making It Easier for Parents

-To help parents act, schools and clubs can:
+To help parents take action, schools and clubs can implement several strategies:

-• Provide guidance: Share clear information on why gumshields are essential and how to choose the right gumshield.
+Provide Guidance: Share clear information on why gumshields are essential and how to choose the right one.

 Changing the Narrative